priyanshul-govil/Instagram-Follower-Analytics/README.md

 2. Use command-line arguments.
 Run the script using `python main.py [username] [password]`.

 Note, you do not need to make any changes to `script_class.py`.
-Leave the remotely-controlled browser window open, and let it work in peace ;)
+Leave the remotely-controlled browser window open, and let it work in peace :wink:

 ## OUTPUT